Unreasonable Team // Board Member

 Unreasonable Chairwoman, Flourish Ventures, passionate about the future of food

 Previously, her research at City, University of London focused on the future of meat from a food policy perspective received a prize from the British Farmers Livery.
 She was the Executive Director of Food Choice Taskforce, a focused research, communications and policy initiative on sustainable diets and led the food system program for Avatar Alliance Foundation where she worked closely with think tank Chatham House to develop award winning global research on livestock and climate change and led a multi-stakeholder policy initiative focused on sustainable diets.
 She was co-founder of Zaadz.com- an online network for people who want to change the world, which was sold to Gaiam, inc. in 2007.
 Christiana was a founding partner of one of the largest clean-energy companies in the country, Green Mountain Energy, which sold to NRG, inc. in September 2010.
 A sought after public speaker, she has presented to audiences around the world from the United Nations Climate Change Conferences to the Aspen Ideas Festival.
-Christiana’s unique perspective as a twenty-something businesswoman landed her on the cover of Kiplinger's and inside The New York Times, C Magazine, the Dallas Morning News and The Herald Tribune among others.
+Christiana’s unique perspective as a twenty-something businesswoman landed her on the cover of Kiplinger's and inside The New York Times, C Magazine, the Dallas Morning News and The Herald Tribune, and CNN among other outlets.
 She lives with her husband Kimbal Musk and their children in Colorado.